Andamio-Platform/andamio-indexer/README.md

 # Andamio Indexer

-## Description
+## Project Overview

-The Andamio Indexer is a service that indexes blockchain data, making it easily accessible and searchable.
-It supports various data types, including blocks, transactions, addresses, and UTXOs.
-The indexer is designed to be modular and extensible, allowing it to be adapted to different blockchain networks and data sources.
+The Andamio Indexer is a service designed to efficiently index blockchain data, making it readily available and easily searchable through a REST API.
+It supports the indexing of various data types, including blocks, transactions, addresses, and UTXOs.
+With a modular and extensible architecture, the indexer can be adapted to integrate with different blockchain networks and data sources.

 ## Features